Why weren't my recyclables collected?

 Carpet is required to be rolled and tied no longer than 5 ft. in length.
 Each bundle is considered to be one bag/item toward the limit.
 When placing items such as this at the curb for collection, it is recommended not to use the toter cart that week but use garbage bags for household waste instead.

-Non metal items such as furniture (i.e. couch, chair, dresser, etc) or carpet rolls can be placed out at the curb for collection and do count as one bag toward the bag limit.
-When placing items such as this at the curb for collection, it is recommended not to use the toter cart that week, but use garbage bags for household waste instead.
+Non metal items such as furniture (i.e. couch, chair, dresser, etc) or carpet rolls can be placed out at the curb for collection and do count as one bag toward the three bag/item limit.
+When placing items such as this at the curb for collection do not to use the toter cart that week, use garbage bags for household waste instead.

 There are two different sizes of toter carts, how do I know how much mine holds?

-Yes, there are two different sizes of carts; a 95 gallon toter cart is equivalent to 3 garbage bags and a 68 gallon toter cart is equivalent to 2 garbage bags (effective January 2015).
+Yes, there are two different sizes of carts; a 95 gallon toter cart is equivalent to 3 garbage bags and a 68 gallon toter cart is equivalent to 2 garbage bags.

 Each toter cart has an imprint on the top of the lid which indicates the size.
 If it is not legible, a 95 gallon cart is 45" high and a 68 gallon toter cart is 40" high.